PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 - An RxJava-specific check which flags `expr.firstOrError()` calls and suggests `expr.switchIfEmpty(Single.error(...))`, so that an application-specific exception is thrown instead of `NoSuchElementException`.
+- An RxJava-specific check which flags use of `#assertValueSet` without `#assertValueCount`, as the former method doesn't do what one may intuitivily expect it to do.
+See ReactiveX/RxJava#6151.

 [autorefactor]: https://autorefactor.org
 [bettercodehub]: https://bettercodehub.com